-In 2013 an “IAF Veteran” posted a shot of a Spitfire tipping a V1.
 This passes many of the obvious tests above.
-Unfortunately he also inserts some nonsense in the text about the dangers of firing bullets and reliably blowing up a V1 in air, far away from civilians, versus sending it unpredictably to ground.
-Ignore that patently false analysis (shooting remained the default) and revel instead in period photographic image quality:
+He also inserts concern about dangers of firing bullets and reliably blowing up a V1 in air, far away from civilians, versus sending it unpredictably to ground.
+Ignore that misleading analysis (shooting always remained the default) and revel instead in authentic photographic image quality of that time.

-Shame this artist’s tweet with the image wasn’t given proper and full credit by the Sydney finance guy, as it would have made far more sense to have a link to the artist talking about their “new work” or even their gallery and exact release dates:
+It is a shame this artist’s tweet wasn’t given proper and full credit by the Sydney finance guy, as it would have made far more sense to have a link to the artist talking about their “new work” or even to their art gallery and exact release dates:

+Who achieved this?
 Who indeed?
-The artist answers their own question in their own next tweet, writing
+The artist actually answered their own question in their very next tweet, where they wrote…

 First to physically tip a V1 bomb was Ken Collier, 91 Squadron, in a Spitfire MkIVX.
 He scored 7 V1 victories and was later KIA. #WWII #WW2.

 On the bright side the artist answers their own question with some real history, worth researching further.
 On the dark side the artist’s answer also sadly omits any link to original source or reference material, let alone the (attempted) realism found above in that “IAF veteran” tweet with an actual photograph.

 The artist simply says it is based on a real event, and leaves out the actual photograph (perhaps to avoid acknowledging the blurry inspiration to their art) while including a high-resolution portrait photo of the pilot who achieved it.
 Kind of misleading to have that high-resolution photograph of Ken Collier sitting on the ground, instead of the one the IAF Veteran tweeted of a Spitfire in flight.